Underrated Image Comics – It’s Here To Reclaim

 • Straczynski sure had some ideas for superheroes.
 Everything he couldn’t put in DC or Marvel, he puts in series like Protectors Inc. Satirizing the superhero genre capitalization, the murder of a superhero in a world without villains has a police detective try to solve the case.
 One that could turn the world upside down.

 • Before Steve Orlando reintroduces Midnighter and Apollo, Undertow is his take on how Atlantis would be.
-While the artwork by Artyom Trakhanov can chase some people away, especially with the action scenes, there is a an idea to take away.
+While the artwork by Artyom Trakhanov can chase some people away, especially with the action scenes, there are Underrated Image Comics to keep.

 • The Mercenary Sea is another cut short series about a crew taking whatever job necessary to find a legendary island.
 A comic that tributes pulp fiction, Matthew Reynolds’ artwork brings the action to fun levels.